pretix/pretix/doc/api/resources/orders.rst

      and ``option_identifiers`` will be ignored.
 As a special case, you can submit the magic value ``"file:keep"`` as the answer to a file question to keep the current value without re-uploading it.

-   This will **not** automatically trigger creation of a new invoice, yneed to take care of that yourself.
+   This will **not** automatically trigger creation of a new invoice, you need to take care of that yourself.

    **Example request**: